DETAILED MENU

 complacency

-business leaders, as responsible for all the harm of the system, without
+and economic leaders as responsible for all the harm of the system, without

 mode of thinking as the one which we are denouncing, but also that we